East London, South Africa: Sports

+Soccer is popular in the city.
+East London was home to the Blackburn Rovers, prior to its sudden dissolution in 2014.
+As of 2025, Premiership team Chippa United host some of their games in the city.

-Cricket is very popular around East London.
+Cricket is popular around East London.
 A combined Border/Eastern Province cricket side known as the Warriors take part in the top provincial competition.
-Former Proteas wicketkeeper Mark Boucher who currently holds the Test record for most dismissals by a wicketkeeper hails from East London.
+Former Proteas wicketkeeper Mark Boucher who as of July 2023 holds the Test record for most dismissals by a wicketkeeper hails from East London.
 Buffalo Park Stadium in East London hosted a match during the ICC Cricket World Cup in 2003 and two matches of the 2009 Indian Premier League.

 The Buffalo Road Running Club of East London has created two established events that have gained international recognition.
 They are the Old Mutual Buffalo 42,2 km marathon, which is held in February/March each year, and South Africa's oldest 160 km extreme ultra marathon, the Washie, over a picturesque and undulating coastal route from Port Alfred to the city.

-Triathlon is a popular sport and in particular the world-famous Ironman 70.3 South African event that takes place annually in January.
-Ironman 70.3 consists of a 1.9 km swim, 90 km of cycling and a 21.1 km road run.
-The event starts and finishes at Orient Beach in East London.
+Triathlon is a popular sport and in particular hosted the a world-famous Ironman 70.3 South African event which took place annually in January from 2012 to 2021.
+Ironman 70.3 events follow a race format which consists of a 1.9 km swim, 90 km of cycling and a 21.1 km road run.
+The event started and finished at the Orient Beach in East London.
+In November 2021, the Buffalo City Ironman 70.3 event was cancelled in favour of the new Mossel Bay Ironman 70.3 event.

 Rugby is popular in East London.
 The provincial team, the Border Bulldogs, currently plays in the First Division of the Currie Cup competition.
 Most national games in East London are played at the Buffalo City Stadium, which holds around 15000 people and was a host stadium during the 1995 Rugby World Cup.
 East London schools have produced many fine rugby players, including (in recent times) André Vos, Keith and Mark Andrews, Christiaan Scholtz, Brent Russell, Rory Kockott, Akona Ndungane and Odwa Ndungane.

-Football is also very popular in the city.
-East London was home to the Blackburn Rovers, prior to its sudden dissolution in 2014.

 Motocross is also popular and many national events are held in the area surrounding East London, due to the challenging terrain there and in Transkei.
 East London is home to the ELMCC (East London Motor Cycle Club), which organises most of the motorcycle events in the area.